vananhmai-DA/E-commerce-Website-Performance-Purchase-Behavior-Analysis-SQL-BigQuery/README.md

 ![Monthly Website Traffic Overview](images/q01_monthly_website_traffic_overview.png)

-Insight : March 2017 showed the strongest performance among the three months, with the highest number of visits, pageviews, and transactions.
+Insight: March 2017 showed the strongest performance among the three months, with the highest number of visits, pageviews, and transactions.
 Although February had lower visits and pageviews than January, transactions still increased slightly, suggesting that traffic volume was not the only factor affecting purchase performance.

 ---

 ### Query 02: Bounce Rate by Traffic Source